 Perimenopause arrived and my world changed.
 I put on 30lbs over the course of 3 years.
-Due to previous health issues, my primary physician and my OBGYN refused to give my anything to balance my hormones.
-The weight kept coming, in addition to the hot flashes, body odor, fatigue, leaking bladder and sleepless nights.
+Due to previous health issues, my primary physician and my OBGYN refused to give me anything to balance my hormones.
+The weight kept coming, in addition to the hot flashes, body odor, fatigue, leaking bladder, and sleepless nights.
 Suddenly depression kicked in.

 God answered my prayers and introduced me to something that I love; dance!
 I started a class called MixxedFit.
 Not only do I enjoy the class, I am now part of a fitness community.
 Everyone encourages one another and this uplifts my spirits.
 It’s like a sisterhood.

 The second portion of my prayer was to develop a habit of working out so I could incorporate strength training into my workout.
 I am now in that phase of my wellness journey.